MeghanHull/Credit_Risk_Analysis/README.md

 ![ML_Summary.png](Images/ML_Summary.png)

 From ***Table 3***, it can be concluded:
+- The accuracy scores for the resampling models are not particularly strong.
+The Easy Ensemble Classifier may be bordering on overfitting
 - The incredibly low F1 scores and precision scores indicate none of the models are particularly good at identifying high credit risk.
-- Ensemble models okay for low credit risk.
+- The F1 and precision scores for the model identifying low credit risk are not good for the undersampling model, and the very high scores for the ensemble models may indicate overfitting.

 # Summary
 <!-- There is a summary of the results (2 pt) -->
 <!-- There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt) -->
-None of the models are particularly good at identifying high credit risk, based on the incredibly low F1 scores
+None of the models are particularly good at identifying high credit risk, based on the incredibly low F1 and precision scores.
+Since accurately identifying high risk loans is a primary goal, it is not recommended to use the models as trained.
+However, using more than a single fiscal quarter's worth of data for training may yield better results.
+It is recommended to retrain the models with at least an entire year's worth of data.